Ischnocera: Distribution

-Ischnocera are distributed globally, with 3,800 different species across multiple continents.
-The majority of species identified reside in Europe, North America and the Neotropical realm.
-They are found in areas where birds suffer from malnutrition and overcrowding as well, due to the ease of moving across individuals.
+Ischnocera are distributed globally, with 3,800 different species across all the continents except Antarctica.
+The majority of species identified reside in Europe, North America, and the Neotropical realm.
+They are found in areas where birds suffer from malnutrition and overcrowding, as well, due to the ease of moving across individuals.

 Feeding

-Ischnocera primarily feed on the feathers and skin debris of different species of birds.
+Ischnocerans primarily feed on the feathers and skin debris of different species of birds.
 They are highly host specific, and usually do not deviate from their chosen species.
-Ischnocera do not consume the blood of its host, and are found within its feathers to avoid being dislodged.
-The lice have specific areas of the bird that they prefer to feed on, and typically do not move away from that area.
-Preferred areas of the birds are the head, neck and the croup.
+They do not consume the blood of their hosts, and are found within the feathers to avoid being dislodged.
+The lice have specific areas of the bird on which they prefer to feed and typically do not move away from that area.
+Preferred areas of the birds are the head, neck, and the croup.
 Birds in humid regions are more prone to being infested by Ischnocera, with the trend continuing regardless of the species.
 Species such as the Columbicola columbae feed mostly on the feather's barbules, as well as keratin-rich skin near the wing and tail feathers.
 The lice also tend to feed on oils secreted by the bird.
-Members of the Ischnocera contain endosymbiotic bacteria that aids in the digestion of the debris and feathers of their host.
+Members of the Ischnocera contain endosymbiotic bacteria that aid in the digestion of the debris and feathers of their hosts.

 Effects

 Ischnocera can cause significant irritation and damage to the feathers of their hosts.
-Infestations can cause damage to egg production and fattening in poultry.
+Infestations can cause damage to egg production and growth in poultry.
 The lice can cause preening and scratching in hosts, along with the loss of feathers, potentially resulting in bald spots.
 Birds with poor hygiene and weak immune systems are vulnerable to infestations due to a reduced ability to fight them.
 Bald patches in birds can result in decreased insulation and disease susceptibility.
 Self-grooming by the bird can help dislodge some of the infestation, although it is usually not enough to remove them entirely.
 The ability to remove the lice largely depends on the size of the bird's beak.
 If a bird has a damaged beak, it can become significantly more susceptible to infestations.
-Some birds use an oil they secrete from their uropygial gland and spread it across their bodies to make it more difficult for the lice to attach themselves.
-Flight performance, lifespan and sexual selection are negatively affected in infested birds.
+Some birds use an oil they secrete from their uropygial gland and spread it across their bodies to make the lice's ability to attach themselves more difficult.
+Flight performance, lifespan, and sexual selection are negatively affected in infested birds.
 The host's metabolic rate and overall body mass are lowered during an infestation.
 The lice can serve as vectors carrying bacterial diseases to the birds.
 Infested birds show nervousness and discomfort, especially while they are nesting.
 Spraying the infested bird with pesticides can help kill the lice.